resolve109/study-aws-sa/aws-study-guide.md

     - You manage and patch the underlying Amazon EC2 instances
     - Allows more granular control over infrastructure
     - Requires managing server infrastructure, including capacity, provisioning, and scaling
+    - Recommended when specialized AMIs or hardware is required.
   - **ECS Anywhere**:
     - Extend ECS to on-premises hardware or other clouds
     - Use an external launch type for hybrid container management